OWNER’S MANUAL

 broadcasts and other programs from sources around the world,

-such as the British Broadcasting Corporation, Radio Cairo, and
+such as the British Broadcasting Corporation, Radio Cairo,

 Radio Beijing.
 You can set your receiver so it displays Radio